-- A. With the exception of Live-Work units, Missing Middle typologies shall be permitted in exclusively residential developments in the LDR, MDR, and HDR future land use designations.
-Development criteria for these typologies shall be provided in the Land Development Code through the Missing Middle Alternative Standards or the MM zoning district.
-A given development may consist of a single Missing Middle typology, or a mixture of typologies. - B. Missing Middle units may also be permitted in conventional residential zoning districts as residential-only projects, subject to applicable standards in the Comprehensive Plan and Land Development Code. - C. Maximum density within a Missing Middle development shall be governed by the applicable future land use designation, or the Urban Centers and Corridors Overlay subject to the provisions of Policy FLU 5.17(C). - D. In Office and Commercial future land use designations, Missing Middle units shall serve a support function to a principal office or retail use on a development site.
-Gross residential square footage shall be limited to 20 percent of net buildable area and 49 percent of total floor area. - E. Live-Work units may be located in the Commercial and Office future land use designations where other policies and/or regulations permit limited residential use. - F. Nothing in this policy would preclude Missing Middle typologies in any zoning district where they are otherwise allowed including Planned Developments.
+A. With the exception of Live-Work units, Missing Middle typologies shall be permitted in exclusively residential developments in the LDR, MDR, and HDR future land use designations.
+Development criteria for these typologies shall be provided in the Land Development Code through the MM zoning district.
+A given development may consist of a single Missing Middle typology, or a mixture of typologies.

+FLU designations where Missing Middle units are permitted

+B. Missing Middle units may also be permitted in conventional residential zoning districts as residential-only projects, subject to applicable standards in the Comprehensive Plan and Land Development Code.

+Zoning districts where Missing Middle units are permitted

+C. Maximum density within a Missing Middle development shall be governed by the applicable future land use designation, or the Urban Centers and Corridors Overlay subject to the provisions of Policy FLU 5.17(C).

+Maximum allowable densities

+D. In Office and Commercial future land use designations, Missing Middle units shall serve a support function to a principal office or retail use on a development site.
+Gross residential square footage shall be limited to 20 percent of net buildable area and 49 percent of total floor area.

+Missing Middle to be a support use in Office and Commercial

+E. Live-Work units may be located in the Commercial and Office future land use designations where other policies and/or regulations permit limited residential use.

+Live/work units permitted in Office and Commercial FLU designations

+F. This policy shall not apply to Missing Middle typologies in the Planned Development (PD), Mixed Development (MXD), and Higher Intensity Planned Development (HIP) land use designations.
+Dwelling units similar to those addressed in this policy may be included in projects within the PD, MXD, and HIP designations subject to development criteria stated in a Development Order and/or Master Development Plan for a specific site.

+Missing Middle units located in Planned Developments to be governed by a Development Order and/or Master Development Plan